ipoom-jeong/gaudi-lab/_members/eeyeon_goo.md

   email: 92y29@yonsei.ac.kr
 ---

-Eeyeon Goo is an undergraduate student in the Department of System Semiconductor Engineering at Yonsei University, set to graduate in February 2026.
-With a strong passion for computer architecture, she is currently an undergraduate research intern at GAUDI Lab, where she focuses on advancing the field.
-Eeyeon is eager to contribute to cutting-edge research in next-generation computing systems architecture, aiming to drive innovation and enhance both efficiency and performance in an increasingly digital world.
+Eeyeon Goo is an integrated MS-PhD student in the Department of Electrical and Electronic Engineering at Yonsei University, having joined the program in March 2026.
+She conducts research in CPU microarchitecture, with a primary focus on understanding and alleviating memory access latency in modern processors.
+Her work also encompasses microarchitectural mechanisms such as register renaming and other core-level architectural design considerations.
+Through systematic analysis and architectural exploration, she seeks to contribute to the development of more efficient and scalable computing systems.